 Term-Length Courses (15-16 Weeks).
-After the first day of the term, students who withdraw from all term-length courses (i.e. students who withdraw from the University) receive refunds of tuition, selected fees, and room based on the scale below.
-Board expenses are prorated based on total days of enrollment relative to the total number of days in the term.
+After the first day of the term, students who withdraw from all term-length courses (i.e. students who withdraw from the University) receive refunds of tuition and selected fees based on the scale below.
+Room and board expenses are prorated based on total days of enrollment relative to the total number of days in the term.
 Johnson University determines the number of days a student has been enrolled by counting all days (including Saturdays, Sundays, and Mondays) from the first day of the term to the date the withdrawal is initiated.
 Refunds shall be made within 30 days of the date of withdrawal.